mordori/Philosophers/README.md

 - Dedicated logging thread decoupled from status monitoring handles the printing of the philosophers' states.
 It constructs batches from a queue of logs and writes them out periodically

 > [!IMPORTANT]
-> Outcome may depend on the performance of the computer used to run the program.
+> Outcome may depend upon the performance of the computer used to run the program.

 > [!NOTE]
 > ## 🔡 Input